systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/02-pages-and-workspace.md

 3. A confirmation dialog appears
 4. Confirm the deletion

 **Note**: You cannot delete the last remaining page.
-TokenScript always keeps at least one page.
+Systematically always keeps at least one page.

 ## Organizing Your Tokens